conjure-cp/conjure/docs/tutorials/knapsack_generator/KnapGen.rst

 - weight: a functions that associates an integer(weight) to each item

-- gain: a function that associates an integer(value/profit) to each item
+- gain: a function that associates an integer(gain) to each item

 - capacity: an integer that defines the capacity of the knapsack